cryptpass/bastet/README.md

     ```json
         {
-            "path": "path to the sqlite file"
+            "path": "path to the sqlite file, default is bastet.sqlite3"
         }
     ```